- Chart

 Volatility

-VGIT's volatility is relatively low compared to equity ETFs, but it is sensitive to interest rate changes.
+VGIT exhibits relatively low historical volatility compared to equity ETFs, but it is subject to interest rate risk, meaning its price will fluctuate inversely with changes in interest rates.

 Market Risk